CONGJIANG/starter-hugo-academic/content/en/authors/admin/_index.md

     url:

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include causal inference and semi-paramtric inference.
+bio: My research interests include causal inference and semi-parametric inference.

 # Interests to show in About widget
 interests: